huland/logseq-notes/pages/Robert C. Martin - Clean Code A Handbook of Agile Software Craftsmanship.md

 	- ### Conclusion
 		- This list of heuristics and smells could hardly be said to be complete.
 Indeed, I’m not sure that such a list can ever be complete.
 But perhaps completeness should not be the goal, because what this list does do is imply a value system.
 		- Indeed, that value system has been the goal, and the topic, of this book.
 Clean code is not written by following a set of rules.
 You don’t become a software craftsman by learning a list of heuristics.
 Professionalism and craftsmanship come from values that drive disciplines.
-- Your Highlight on page 372-372 | Added on Thursday, July 13, 2023 5:16:53 PM
+- Testing multithreaded code

-  Monte Carlo Testing.
-Make tests fexible, so they can be tuned.
-Then run the test over and over—say on a test server—randomly changing the tuning values.
+	- Monte Carlo Testing.
+		- Make tests fexible, so they can be tuned.
+		- Then run the test over and over—say on a test server—randomly changing the tuning values.
 If the tests ever fail, the code is broken.
 Make sure to start writing those tests early so a continuous integration server starts running them soon.
 By the way, make sure you carefully log the conditions under which the test failed
-  <==========>
-- Your Highlight on page 372-372 | Added on Thursday, July 13, 2023 5:18:20 PM

-  Run the test on every one of the target deployment platforms.Repeatedly.Continuously.
+	- Run the test on every one of the target deployment platforms.Repeatedly.Continuously.
 The longer the tests run without failure, the more likely that – The production code is correct or – The tests aren’t adequate to expose problems
-  <==========>
-- Your Highlight on page 372-372 | Added on Thursday, July 13, 2023 5:18:36 PM

-  Run the tests on a machine with varying loads.
+	- Run the tests on a machine with varying loads.
 If you can simulate loads close to a production environment
-  <==========>
-- Your Highlight on page 372-372 | Added on Thursday, July 13, 2023 5:18:46 PM

-  Run the tests on a machine with varying loads.
+	- Run the tests on a machine with varying loads.
 If you can simulate loads close to a production environment, do so
-  <==========>
-- Your Highlight on page 373-373 | Added on Thursday, July 13, 2023 5:20:01 PM

-  Yet, even if you do all of these things, you still don’t stand a very good chance of fnding threading problems with your code.
+	- Yet, even if you do all of these things, you still don’t stand a very good chance of fnding threading problems with your code.
 The most insidious problems are the ones that have such a small cross section that they only occur once in a billion opportunities.
 Such problems are the terror of complex systems
-  <==========>
-- Your Highlight on page 373-373 | Added on Thursday, July 13, 2023 5:20:33 PM

-  Tool Support for Testing Thread-Based Code
+	- Tool Support for Testing Thread-Based Code
-  <==========>